Billmate/QvicklyDocumentation/Writerside/topics/OpenCart.md

 # OpenCart

-> Qvickly for OpenCart is no longer maintained.
+> ~~Qvickly for OpenCart is no longer maintained.~~
+>
+> At the moment we are not maintaining the OpenCart plugin.
+>
+> We are currently negotiating a solution with a partner.
+We will update this page as soon as we have more information.
 > {style="warning"}

 ## Qvickly for OpenCart 3